zhenjiao/openlocTest/loc/ja/articles/billing-usage-rate-card-partner-solution-cloudcruiser.md

    ms.date="06/17/2015"
    ms.author="mobandyo;sirishap;bryanla"/>

-# クラウド ・ クルーザー、Microsoft Azure 課金 API の統合
+# Cloud Cruiser and Microsoft Azure Billing API Integration

-この記事では、クラウドのクルーザーで新しい Microsoft Azure 課金 Api から収集した情報を使用して、ワークフロー コスト シミュレーションと解析の方法について説明します。
+This article describes how the information collected from the new Microsoft Azure Billing APIs can be used in Cloud Cruiser for workflow cost simulation and analysis.

-## 紺碧 RateCard API
+## Azure RateCard API
-RateCard API は、Azure から速度情報を提供します。適切な資格情報を持つ認証、ID を提供に関連付けられている金利と一緒に azure で利用できるサービスに関するメタデータを収集するために API を照会できます。
+The RateCard API provides rate information from Azure.
+After authenticating with the proper credentials, you can query the API to collect metadata about the services available on Azure, along with the rates associated with your Offer ID.

-A0 の価格を示す API からの応答の例を以下です (Windows) インスタンス。
+Below is a sample response from the API showing the prices for the A0 (Windows) instance:

     {
 		"MeterId": "0e59ad56-03e5-4c3d-90d4-6670874d7e29",